 Turning wooden bowls became an obsession

-Green wood working tools of the trade
+Greenwood woodworking tools of the trade

 I use a traditional pole-lathe to turn my bowls, which has been by bodgers used for centuries.
-Its origins are lost to history but there is evidence of its use by the Vikings.
-However, the pole-lathe is not a tool commonly used today and is normally used by hobbyists interested in traditional crafts.
+Its origins are lost to history, but there is evidence of its use by the Vikings.
+However, the pole-lathe is not commonly used today and is normally used by hobbyists interested in traditional crafts.
 Personally, I like the rustic feel of the pole-lathe.
 It is portable and can be used pretty much anywhere.

 By pushing a foot-operated treadle up and down, I move a rope or cord that spins the item towards me; I then apply a hook tool to remove wood and create the finished article.
-In my case, these are the bowls that you can find in my shop.
+In my case, these are the bowls you can find in my shop.

-Using a pole-lathe is physical and no matter how I spin it (pun intended) I am sure there will come a time when I will need to consider alternative tools.
-Until then I am enjoying working and learning on this wonderful tool.
+Using a pole-lathe is physical, and no matter how I spin it (pun intended) I am sure there will come a time when I will need to consider alternative tools.
+Until then, I am enjoying working and learning on this wonderful tool.